 ** These support timelines apply to Java client and server deployments of Java with the exception of Web Deployment Technology and JavaFX.
 For more information on those features, see below.

-*** LTS designation and dates, as noted in the above example, are subject to change.
+*** LTS/non-LTS designation and dates are subject to change.

 **** Or later.

-***** The Extended Support fee will be waived for the period June 2019 - July 2022 for Java SE 7.
-The Extended Support fee will be waived for the period March 2022 - December 2030 for Java SE 8.
+***** The Extended Support uplift fee will be waived for the period October 2023 – January 2032 for Java SE 11.
+The Extended Support uplift fee will be waived for the period March 2022 - December 2030 for Java SE 8.
 During this period, you will receive Extended Support as described in the Oracle Technical Support Level sections of the Technical Support Policies.

 † Excluding Deployment Technology and JavaFX, which is described in a separate section.